Semi-Supervised Synthetic Data Generation with Fine-Grained Relevance Control for Short Video Search Relevance Modeling: Related Work

-The advancement of embedding models also relies heavily on comprehensive and standardized evaluation benchmarks.
-To address this need, the Massive Text Embedding Benchmark (MTEB) was introduced to provide a unified framework for embedding evaluation~\cite{muennighoff2022mteb,enevoldsen2502mmteb}.
-The MTEB benchmark contains 56 datasets in 7 different types of downstream tasks, providing an efficient and comprehensive evaluation framework for embedding models.

-\subsection{Synthetic Data Generation for Embedding Models.}
+\subsection{Synthetic Data Generation for Embedding Models}

 Synthetic query generation \cite{liang2020embedding,jeronymo2023inpars} based on given documents has been widely used to create diverse training data for embedding models. \citet{lee2024gecko} showed that documents used to synthesize queries may be suboptimal as positive examples.
 To address this, their method retrieves candidate documents using the generated query and selects the most relevant one via LLM-based scoring.
-In addition, many studies directly synthesize positive and hard negative documents as training data for embedding-based retriever tuning. \citet{kim2025syntriever} leveraged LLMs to synthesize both positive and hard negative documents, aiming to distill the natural language understanding capabilities of LLMs into a lightweight retriever. \citet{shao2025reasonir} proposed a data synthesis pipeline that generates a challenging yet relevant query and a corresponding hard negative given a document, facilitating the construction of high-quality training triplets.
+Moreover, many studies directly synthesize positive and hard negative documents as training data for embedding-based retriever tuning. \citet{kim2025syntriever} leveraged LLMs to synthesize both positive and hard negative documents, aiming to distill the natural language understanding capabilities of LLMs into a lightweight retriever. \citet{shao2025reasonir} proposed a data synthesis pipeline that generates a challenging yet relevant query and a corresponding hard negative document given a document, facilitating the construction of high-quality training triplets.

 While these work improved embedding models by synthesizing high-quality and diverse training data, the notion of relevance is still limited to binary labels.
 This binary supervision introduces a fundamental discrepancy between the training objective of embedding models and the requirements of downstream tasks such as retrieval and reranking.
-To overcome this limitation, \citet{esfandiarpoor2025beyond} proposed a synthesis approach to generate 4-level relevance documents for a given query using LLMs.
-However, their data synthesis approach remains prompt-based and is inherently constrained by the capabilities of existing LLMs, particularly when generating data for specific domain at smaller scales—as acknowledged in their own limitations.
-Moreover, their definition of relevance is generic and simplistic, overlooking the domain-specific variations in how relevance should be modeled and interpreted.
+To overcome this limitation, \citet{esfandiarpoor2025beyond} proposed SyCL, a prompt-based approach to generate 4-level relevance documents for a given query using LLMs.

-\section{Short video relevance dataset}
+\section{Short Video Relevance Dataset}

 To facilitate the study of domain-specific synthetic data generation with fine-grained relevance control, we present a novel short video relevance dataset tailored to real-world search and recommendation scenarios with 4-level relevance label.
 Unlike general-purpose datasets, which often lack domain specificity, our dataset captures the rich diversity and complexity of user intent within the short video domain.